 Choice of the value of

-.

 A priori, the choice of depends on a single analysis of velocities.

 Ω2 is the functional specifications of the specification.

 Ω1 is the standard values of common engines.
 Modern electrical engineering can adjust speed easily.
 This therefore opens up more possibilities and choices of .
 Law on the value of T1 when T2 is imposed then on the cost.
 A good choice of makes it possible to optimize the engine and the associated drive in terms of cost.